 While estate plans never expire, they do need to be updated and kept current.
 If you have a major life event, it may well warrant revisiting your estate plan.
 Such life events include marriage or divorce, if you establish residency in a new state, the birth of a child, the loss of one of your beneficiaries/executors, or if your financial situation changes significantly.

 Speaking of change, remember too that state and federal laws are perpetually changing and when certain rules change, so too must your estate plan.
-Case in point?
-The “Tax Cuts and Jobs Act of 2017,” AKA the new GOP tax bill.
-For instance, the changes to the federal transfer tax exemptions could impact decisions as to if a certain type of trust is applicable.
+For instance, under the new tax law passed in 2017, the changes to the federal transfer tax exemptions could impact decisions as to if a certain type of trust is applicable.
 Again, this is where an experienced professional estate planner, whose job it is to stay up on these policy changes so you don’t have to, is beneficial.

 Check your Marks